Learning Home Catalog Composer

 heads=(10)andtails=(01)\vert\text{heads}\rangle = \begin{pmatrix}1\\[1mm] 0\end{pmatrix} \quad\text{and}\quad \vert\text{tails}\rangle = \begin{pmatrix}0\\[1mm] 1\end{pmatrix}

 If we were to uncover the coin and look at it, we would see one of the two classical states: heads or tails.
 Supposing that the result were tails, we would naturally update our description of the probabilistic state of the coin so that it becomes tails.|\text{tails}\rangle.
 Of course, if we were then to cover up the coin, and then uncover it and look at it again, the classical state would still be tails, which is consistent with the probabilistic state being described by the vector tails.|\text{tails}\rangle.
-This may seem trivial, and in some sense it is.
-However, quantum systems behave in an entirely analogous way, yet their measurement properties are frequently considered unusual or "spooky."
-By establishing the measurement properties of classical systems, the analogous behavior for quantum information might seem less unusual.

-One final remark concerning measurements of probabilistic states: they may describe knowledge or belief, not necessarily something actual.
-The state of our coin after we flip it, but before we look, is either heads or tails, and we simply don't know which until we look.
-Doing so doesn't actually change the state, but only our knowledge of it.
-Upon seeing that the classical state is tails, we naturally update our knowledge by assigning the vector tails|\text{tails}\rangle to the coin, but to someone else who didn't see the coin when it was uncovered, the probabilistic state remains unchanged.
-This is not a cause for concern: different individuals may have different knowledge or beliefs about a particular system, and hence describe that system by different probability vectors.
+One final remark concerning measurements of probabilistic states is this: probabilistic states describe knowledge or belief, not necessarily something actual, and measuring merely changes our knowledge and not the system itself.
+For instance, the state of a coin after we flip it, but before we look, is either heads or tails — we just don't know which until we look.
+Upon seeing that the classical state is tails, say, we would naturally update the vector describing our knowledge to tails,|\text{tails}\rangle, but to someone else who didn't see the coin when it was uncovered, the probabilistic state would remain unchanged.
+This is not a cause for concern; different individuals may have different knowledge or beliefs about a particular system, and hence describe that system by different probability vectors.

 Classical operations